-It was the most dreaded time of the day: lunch time.
+It was the most dreaded time of the day: lunchtime.

 That meant walking into a huge room full of hundreds of people, all of them judging me, and hoping there was still a spot left at a table so I wouldn’t look like a loser.

-But at the time, facing that midday meal every day was almost enough to make me lose my appetite.
+But at the time, facing that midday meal every day was enough to make me lose my appetite.

 So how did I go from being afraid of the lunch room to becoming an offline dating coach who helps women meet men in the real world?

 It’s all in the baby steps – taking a conscious effort to push past your comfort zone in small ways at every opportunity.